etekweb/clear-skies/README.md

 ## About

-Simple Weather is an in-development web app that makes checking the weather as easy as it sounds.
+Simple Weather is a web app that makes checking the weather as easy as it sounds.

 - Simple, clean interface with no ads
 - Loads and updates fast